Linuszackrisson/skalen/README.md

 2. Click "Slumpa spel" (Randomize game) to let Skålen choose a game for you.
 3. Use the function for randomizing teams and ensuring fair team lineups.

-## Contact

-Have questions or feedback?
-Contact us!

 ## How to Use

 1. **Add Games**: Begin by adding the games you're considering playing to the list.